Design of Microlens Arrays for Thermal Imaging with Spintronic Poisson Bolometers

-The transmission spectra of the fabricated microlens array in MWIR are measured with Fourier Transform Infrared (FTIR) spectroscopy, shown in \autoref{fab} (d).
-The transmission maintains around 60\% across MWIR, sufficient for practical applications.
+This error lies well within the subwavelength regime and is generally considered sufficiently small for microlens fabrication \cite{BornWolf1999, eisner1996transferring}.
+Therefore, the fabricated microlenses are expected to be suitable for most practical imaging applications \cite{roeder2018injection}.
+In \autoref{fab} (d), we measure transmission spectra of the fabricated microlens arrays in MWIR using Fourier Transform Infrared (FTIR) spectroscopy.
+The transmission maintains around 60\% across MWIR, indicating promising potential for practical applications \cite{zhang2021fabrication, li2022empowering, zhang2018solid}.

-To evaluate the light collection performance of a microlens array, two metrics are used.
-The collection efficiency (CE), also known as the focus efficiency, is defined as \cite{kang2022substrate}:
+Next, we use the results from our FDTD simulations to evaluate the effect of MWIR microlens arrays on improving detector performance.
+We begin by evaluating the light-collection performance of a microlens array using two metrics.
+The first metric is collection efficiency (CE), also known as the focus efficiency, which is defined as \cite{kang2022substrate}:

-The power incident on the sensor active area is calculated using the E-field distribution profile at the focus \cite{kang2022substrate}:
+where $P_{\text{active}}$ is the optical power incident on sensor active area and $P_{\text{pixel}}$ is the optical power incident on pixel area.
+The power incident on the sensor active area is calculated by integrating the intensity profile at the focus \cite{kang2022substrate}: